LinkMple/ViG3D-UNet/README.md

 ## News

-2025.9.04: Accepted by IEEE JBHI.
+2025.04.12 Initial Submission on IEEE JBHI。 2025.09.04: Accepted by IEEE JBHI.

-## TO DO
+## Checklist

 - [ ] Inference code is coming soon!
+- [ ] Release ViG3D-UNet_Large and ViG3D-UNet_Large_medium checkpoints.
-- [ ] Training stage code
+- [ ] Training  code.

 ## Contributions
-Some source code of ours is borrowed from [nnUNet](https://github.com/MIC-DKFZ/nnUNet),[Vision GNN](https://github.com/huawei-noah/Efficient-AI-Backbones).
+Some insights about 3D CNN module is originated from [nnUNet](https://github.com/MIC-DKFZ/nnUNet) and the 3D Vision GNN(ViG3D) module is originated from [Vision GNN](https://github.com/huawei-noah/Efficient-AI-Backbones).

+## Citation
+Some insights about neural voxel grids and dynamic scenes reconstruction originate from [TiNeuVox](https://github.com/hustvl/TiNeuVox).
+If you find this repository/work helpful in your research, welcome to cite these papers and give a ⭐.